nhonlvsoict/qgen/docs/architecture.md

 - **Performance Optimization**: Integrate session-based or pre‑deployed execution modes to reduce latency.
 Otherwise, optimize container startup and submission routines.
 - **Security**: Manage API tokens and credentials securely through environment variables or secret stores within container environments.

+## 3. Template Variables and Provider Wrappers

+Adapters use Jinja2 templates to build provider-specific entrypoints.
+Templates receive variables through a context dictionary, and the environment is configured with `StrictUndefined` so that missing variables surface as errors during rendering.

+### Default Context Keys

+The IBM sampler template (`qsg/adapters/templates/ibm_sampler.py.j2`) illustrates the expected context keys:

+- `payload_path`: path to the serialized circuit file.
+Defaults to `/app/payload/program.qasm`.
+- `token_env_var`: name of the environment variable that carries the API token.
+  Defaults to `IBM_TOKEN`.

+Adapters may override these defaults by supplying their own context values.
+If a required key is missing or falsy, `template_manager.render` raises a `ValueError`.

+### Adding New Provider Wrappers

+To introduce support for another provider:

+1. **Create an `Adapter` subclass** under `qsg/adapters/` implementing `required_ir`, `prepare_payload`, `runtime_packages`, and `entrypoint`.
+2. **Add a Jinja2 template** under `qsg/adapters/templates/` and render it in `entrypoint`, documenting all template variables and their defaults.
+3. **Validate required fields** using `template_manager.render(..., required_fields=[...])`
+   so missing context values fail fast.
+4. **Write tests** that demonstrate both default behavior and custom overrides for the template variables.